gwu-libraries/sfm-ui/docs/userguide.rst

 Exporting your Data
 -------------------

-In order to access the data collected in any harvest, you will need to export it.
+In order to access the data in a collection, you will need to export it.

-For the advanced processing provided by ELK, see :ref:`Commandline exporting/processing`.

 With normal exports, you are able to download your data in several formats, including Excel (.xlsx) and Comma Separated Value (.csv) files, which can be